phyber/jail_exporter/README.md

 The `rc_script` feature is enabled by default for the benefit of users installing via `cargo install`.
 It is disabled by default in the FreeBSD port as the [`rc(8)`] script is supplied in the ports tree.

+The HTTP Basic Authentication is configured via the `--web.auth-password` and `--web.auth-username` command line arguments.
+These arguments may be exposed via `ps(1)` depending on the configuration of your system.
+Measures to prevent the leaking of the password should be taken if the exporter metrics are considered sensitive.

 [Build Status]: https://api.cirrus-ci.com/github/phyber/jail_exporter.svg
 [FreeBSD]: https://www.freebsd.org/